The Sourland Mountain Festival

 We will be hosting Sourland members this spring to celebrate the season and feast on wild strawberries.
 Become a member or renew your membership to join us.

-Kickoff on September 10th and self-paced cycling and hiking September 11-18th.
+Save the Date for the 12th annual Sourland Spectacular cycling rally!
+Routes will begin and end at The Watershed Institute.
 All are welcome to participate and enjoy natural beauty, fresh air, and fun to “Save the Sourlands.”
 Visit https://www.sourlandspectacular.com/ for more information.

 ACT (Ash Crisis Team) Tree Sale

 October 14, 2023

 Over one million trees in our beautiful Sourland forest will die within the next few years.
 That’s twenty percent of all trees – in our gorgeous public parks and preserves, in our yard, and probably in yours.
 If you’re not already treating every ash tree – and continuing to do so – it will almost certainly perish.
 In some areas (including Baldpate Mountain), the total tree loss will be much higher.
 This will be devastating – to all of the humans and animals who depend on the forest to provide clean water, food, and shelter.